 Above are some photos from past Mardi Gras dances, with the Aux Cajunals dressed in traditional Cajun Mardi Gras costumes.

 The Aux Cajunals' repertoire is designed for partying and dancing -- it's the original old-time dancehall music of southwest Louisiana!
 In addition to all of the Cajun standards, the Aux Cajunals repertoire includes many unusual songs and tunes learned from rare 78's, field recordings, and directly from master musicians: heart-breaking waltzes like "La Bague Qui Brillent", twosteps from the 1920's like "Waxia Special", and proto-Zydeco songs like "Blues A Voyage".
-Using two fiddles, they resurrect reels and onesteps from the 19th century, learned first-hand from legendary fiddler Dennis McGee.
+Using three fiddles, they resurrect reels and onesteps from the 19th century, learned first-hand from legendary fiddler Dennis McGee.
 In a concert setting, the Aux Cajunals also perform unaccompanied ballads, some of which go all the way back to 17th century France!

 Eric, Suzy and Agi have performed and recorded with many of the most respected names in Cajun and zydeco music, including Michael Doucet and Beausoleil, Marc & Ann Savoy, and Queen Ida.
 In the early 1980s, Suzy apprenticed with master fiddler Dewey Balfa in Louisiana (under an NEA Fellowship) and was also mentored by Cheese Read and Dennis McGee.
 Later, she learned to play Cajun accordion while playing her fiddle alongside the late, great Danny Poullard in the California Cajun Orchestra.
-In addition to working with the musicians mentioned above, Suzy has also performed and/or recorded with the Magnolia Sisters, with Joel Savoy and Jesse Lege, with Ray Abshire, with David Greeley, and many other major Cajun artists.
+In addition to working with the musicians mentioned above, Suzy has also performed and/or recorded with Ann Savoy, with Joel Savoy and Jesse Lege, with Ray Abshire, with David Greeley, and many other major Cajun artists.
 She appears in the film "J'Ai Etais Au Bal" (on PBS as "French Dance Tonight") with D.L.
 Menard and with Queen Ida.
 Eric and Suzy spent 18 years as mainstays of the California Cajun Orchestra; the band's two CDs on the Arhoolie label both won national awards.

 Here are some samples of the Aux Cajunals' music:

 The Aux Cajunals' repertoire is designed for partying and dancing -- it's the original old-time dancehall music of southwest Louisiana!
 In addition to all of the Cajun standards, the Aux Cajunals repertoire includes many unusual songs and tunes learned from rare 78's, field recordings, and directly from master musicians: heart-breaking waltzes like "La Bague Qui Brillent", twosteps from the 1920's like "Waxia Special", and proto-Zydeco songs like "Blues A Voyage".
-Using two fiddles, they resurrect reels and onesteps from the 19th century, learned first-hand from legendary fiddler Dennis McGee.
+Using three fiddles, they resurrect reels and onesteps from the 19th century, learned first-hand from legendary fiddler Dennis McGee.
 In a concert setting, the Aux Cajunals also perform unaccompanied ballads, some of which go all the way back to 17th century France!

 Eric, Suzy and Agi have performed and recorded with many of the most respected names in Cajun and zydeco music, including Michael Doucet and Beausoleil, Marc & Ann Savoy, and Queen Ida.
 In the early 1980s, Suzy apprenticed with master fiddler Dewey Balfa in Louisiana (under an NEA Fellowship) and was also mentored by Cheese Read and Dennis McGee.
 Later, she learned to play Cajun accordion while playing her fiddle alongside the late, great Danny Poullard in the California Cajun Orchestra.
-In addition to working with the musicians mentioned above, Suzy has also performed and/or recorded with the Magnolia Sisters, with Joel Savoy and Jesse Lege, with Ray Abshire, with David Greeley, and many other major Cajun artists.
+In addition to working with the musicians mentioned above, Suzy has also performed and/or recorded with Ann Savoy, with Joel Savoy and Jesse Lege, with Ray Abshire, with David Greeley, and many other major Cajun artists.
 She appears in the film "J'Ai Etais Au Bal" (on PBS as "French Dance Tonight") with D.L.
 Menard and with Queen Ida.
 Eric and Suzy spent 18 years as mainstays of the California Cajun Orchestra; the band's two CDs on the Arhoolie label both won national awards.

 Here are some samples of the Aux Cajunals' music: